hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `trace_filter`

 Returns traces matching the specified filter.
+The default block range limit for `trace_filter` is 1000.
+You can adjust this limit using the [`--rpc-max-trace-filter-range`]() option.

 :::info